Why a Christian Workplace Group?

 Jesus needed help to spread His message and He chose to do it with His group of followers.
 Jesus knew the strength that a group identity could give to a collection of very different individuals.
 As followers of Jesus today - modern day disciples in the workplace - we can take our lead from the example that Jesus set.
 Making an impact on the world around us is so much more effective when done as a group.
 So it is in the workplace.

-Over the coming year I [TWUK's Dr Adrian Miles] will be writing a series of articles which will look at how Jesus led His group of disciples and consider what we might learn in order to help us make CWGs more effective.
-Perhaps like that early group of disciples, CWGs in our modern day workplace context, together with Jesus, might grow in numbers and confidence, and help to change the World!
+In this series of articles we will look at how Jesus led His group of disciples and consider what we might learn in order to help us make our Christian Workplace Groups more effective.
+Perhaps like that early group of disciples, our Group in our modern day workplace context, together with Jesus, might grow in numbers and confidence, and help to change the World!